-Swollen gums may be red, abnormally enlarged, and also bleed.
-If your gums have been swollen for several days, please call Emergency Dentist London Centre now on 02031376356.
-We’ll give you the next available emergency appointment to relieve your pain and restore your oral health.
+Swollen gums is a gum disease it may be red, abnormally enlarged, and also bleed.
+If your gums have been swollen for several days, please call Emergency Dentist London Centre now on 02031376356 for your gum disease.
+We’ll give you the next available emergency dentist appointment to relieve your pain and restore your oral health.

 Causes of swollen gums: